-- An initial inception meeting with the Research, Monitoring and Evaluation (RME) team within WEFO and the production of an Inception Report (September 2012); - An initial review and appraisal of the socio-economic analysis by an expert regional and labour market economist (September 2012); - The production of a series of synthesis papers (literature reviews) relating to the Priority Axes being considered by the Welsh Government for inclusion in the Programmes which were shared with the drafting teams to inform consideration of the evidence base (October 2012).
-Each paper considered the policy context (including the relevance to Europe 2020 strategy and targets, as well as current UK and Welsh Government policy frameworks), evidence relating to current challenges in Wales in general and EW more specifically, and evaluation evidence on 'what works' in terms of tackling these challenges, drawing both on evaluations specifically related to the Welsh context (including previous and current Structural Fund Programmes) and the wider literature; - Providing detailed comments on a Programme Strategy covering both EW and West Wales and the Valleys (WWV) and on key sections (relating to what were then intended to be two Priority Axes and the Intervention Logic) of the consultation document, with a particular focus on the extent to which they were compatible with the Europe 2020 policy framework, with the issues flagged up in the socio-economic analysis, and with the emerging ESI Funds Regulations and guidance, particularly with regard to thematic concentration (October - December 2012);
+- An initial inception meeting with the Research, Monitoring and Evaluation (RME) team within WEFO and the production of an Inception Report (September 2012); - An initial review and appraisal of the socio-economic analysis by an expert regional and labour market economist (September 2012); - The production of a series of synthesis papers (literature reviews) relating to the Priority Axes7 being considered by the Welsh Government for inclusion in the Programmes which were shared with the drafting teams to inform consideration of the evidence base (October 2012).
+Each paper considered the policy context (including the relevance to Europe 2020 strategy and targets, as well as current UK and Welsh Government policy frameworks), evidence relating to current challenges in Wales in general and WWV more specifically, and evaluation evidence on 'what works' in terms of tackling these challenges, drawing both on evaluations specifically related to the Welsh context (including previous and current Structural Fund Programmes) and the wider literature; - Detailed scrutiny of a series of Priority Papers (on the Priority Axes and on the Cross-Cutting Themes) and a paper on Programme Strategy used as the basis for the consultation with a particular focus on the extent to which they were compatible with the Europe 2020 policy framework, with the issues flagged up in the socio-economic analysis, and with the emerging ESI Funds Regulations and guidance, particularly with regard to thematic concentration8 (November 2012);

-&lt;sup>7 See Section 2 below
+7 See Section 2 below

-&lt;sup>8 The Common Provisions Regulations and the ESF Regulation lay down a series of Thematic Objectives and Investment Priorities which may be the focus of interventions within OP and require (CPR Art.
-18) Member-states to 'concentrate support, in accordance with the Fund-specific rules, on
+8 The Common Provisions Regulations and the ESF Regulation lay down a series of Thematic Objectives and Investment Priorities which may be the focus of interventions within OP and require (CPR Art.
+18) Member-states to 'concentrate support, in accordance with the Fund-specific rules, on interventions bringing the greatest added value in relation to the Union strategy for smart, sustainable and inclusive growth...'